Paper planes, parents help Indian pupils outsmart state exams

 Copying is rampant during state-run standardized tests and invigilators look the other way when pupils consult peers via WhatsApp messages on phones or jot down answers from notes smuggled into classrooms.

-More than 1.4 million students are taking the tests this week, crammed into 1,217 examination centers in Bihar.
+More than 1.4 million students are taking the tests this week, crammed into 1,217 examination centres in Bihar.

-Supervisors stationed at notorious test centers vie for the postings, enticed by the prospect of bribes from parents eager to have their wards scrape through.
+Supervisors stationed at notorious test centres vie for the postings, enticed by the prospect of bribes from parents eager to have their wards scrape through.

-Cheating has been on the rise since the state government offered cash rewards of 10,000 rupees ($160) to lower-caste students who were able to answer about half the questions on their tests.
+Cheating has been on the rise since the state government offered cash rewards of 10,000 rupees (109 pounds) to lower-caste students who were able to answer about half the questions on their tests.

 This year, more than 1,000 students were caught cheating in three days and have been expelled.
 The tests end on March 24.

-Attempts to chase away family members lurking outside test centers on Thursday backfired, with stone-pelting mobs forcing police to beat a retreat.
+Attempts to chase away family members lurking outside test centres on Thursday backfired, with stone-pelting mobs forcing police to beat a retreat.

-BSEB Secretary Srinivas Chandra Tiwari told Reuters of plans to hold awareness workshops for students and parents, where attendees would be counseled against unfair means.
+BSEB Secretary Srinivas Chandra Tiwari told Reuters of plans to hold awareness workshops for students and parents, where attendees would be counselled against unfair means.

 But many parents blame the government and indifferent teachers for Bihar's failure to curb cheating.